 This chart shows how the average cost of a home insurance premium has changed since January 2022.

-The latest ABI figures show that insurers paid out £1.5bn in claims in the first three months of 2025 – £170m more than the same quarter last year.
+The latest ABI figures show that insurers paid out £1.6bn in claims in the second three months of 2025 – up from £1.5bn in the first three months of this year.

-Bad weather continues to be the main driver behind the increase in claims payouts, with costs adding up to £226m.
-That's 55% more than weather-related payouts in the last three months of 2024 and the first time ever that the figure has topped £200m.
+Bad weather continues to be the main driver behind the increase in claims payouts, with costs for damage caused by storms, heavy rainfall and frozen pipes adding up to £322m.

 The cost of home insurance may be rising, but there are several ways to mitigate any premium price hike: